• Skip to primary navigation

 We have moved to an online payment system for our most common tests including the base water chemistry test and water clearing treatment test.
 If you are unsure of the test(s) you are needing, please contact us before payment.

-The Texas AgriLife Extension Service Aquatic Diagnostics Laboratory (ADL) is housed in the Department of Wildlife & Fisheries at Texas A&M University.
+The Texas A&M AgriLife Extension Service Aquatic Diagnostics Laboratory (ADL) is housed in the Department of Rangeland, Wildlife & Fisheries Management.
 The laboratory was established in 2013 and provides water quality testing and fish parasite and disease diagnostics for aquaculture producers and private pond and lake owners.

 The laboratory’s primary mission is to provide research based analysis and diagnostics and non-biased recommendations for owners of private waters and the stakeholders of Texas.
 The lab specializes in water chemistry to support fisheries and aquaculture, water clearing treatments, parasitology and bacterial histopathology.